Promotion from Lecturer to Senior Lecturer Criteria

 - Adoption of innovations to improve teaching and learning outcomes;

-- Results from student assessments and peer evaluations that are sufficiently strong to lend support to a conclusion that the candidate is an outstanding
+- Results from student assessments and peer evaluations that are sufficiently strong to lend support to a conclusion that the candidate is an excellent instructor;

-- Active participation in curricular development for the unit or school;
+- Active participation in curricular development and/or other relevant committee service;

 - Engaged advising and mentoring of students;

-Ineffective teaching is pedagogy that does not meet several measures of excellent classroom performance.
+Ineffective teaching is pedagogy that does not meet effective classroom performance.